podcast

 14 min

-Recovery Demystified - Secular Addiction Recovery and Harm Reduction for Queers, Neurodivergent People, and Their Allies
+Recovery Demystified - Non-Religious Addiction Recovery and Harm Reduction for Queers, Neurodivergent People, and Their Allies

-Story #7: Natalie - Growing Up With a Severely Addicted Parent
+Natalie - Growing Up With a Severely Addicted Parent and Not Wanting to do the Same - Addiction Recovery Story #7

 In today's episode we hear Natalie's addiction recovery story.
 Natalie tells the story of her childhood growing up with a severely addicted parent, and how it affected her as a kid and into adulthood.
 She demonstrates the need to communicate effectively with children at an age appropriate level- because if we don't communicate to them, they create their own answers, and they often know much more than we realize.
 Natalie goes on to dabble with substances as she enters her teen years, and quickly sees the writing on the wall.
 Before things got too out of hand she decided...